 If you were to survey most ecommerce businesses, you’ll see they rely on a two-peaks revenue model and, therefore, a two-peaks content calendar.

-Twice a year they experience massive spikes in revenue.
-These spikes center around the traditional Q4 season plus an additional gifting moment — usually, Father’s Day, Mother’s Day, Valentine’s Day, etc.
+Twice a year, marketing campaigns spike.
+These spikes center around the important Q4 holiday season plus an additional gifting moment — usually, Father’s Day, Mother’s Day, Valentine’s Day, etc.

 In fact, you don’t have to survey anyone.

 Because we own and operate multiple ecommerce brands, we can show you exactly what this looks like behind the scenes.

 FC Goods sells hand-crafted, vintage baseball glove wallets.
 We acquired the brand in 2018 and saw a 15,500% ROI after we sold it in 2020 (seriously).

 Its product is tailor-made for gifting.
 So, its calendar majored on two moments — and two moments only.
 Black Friday, Cyber Monday and Father’s Day: